 The expenses to maintain the bridges and related infrastructures remain at historical highs.
 Repairs to the Champlain Bridge will significantly increase in order to address the results of the latest inspection reports.
-Other government-funded projects are ongoing, including the rehabilitation currently underway at the Honoré Mercier Bridge, the repairs to the Champlain Bridge, and the construction of a temporary causeway-bridge for the replacement of Nuns' Island Bridge in Montreal.
+Other government-funded projects are ongoing, including the rehabilitation currently underway at the Honoré Mercier Bridge, the repairs to the Champlain Bridge, and the construction of the temporary causeway-bridge for the replacement of Nuns' Island Bridge in Montreal.

-Future maintenance and rehabilitation work is even more important with the rehabilitation, starting or ongoing, of important major projects:
+Future maintenance and rehabilitation work is even more important with the ongoing rehabilitation or construction of major projects: